Noxi84/extremesaving/readme.md

 ```

 ## Troubleshooting
-If the FinancialReport.pdf is not generated there is probably a mistake in data.csv.
+If FinancialReport.pdf is corrupt or not created there is probably a mistake in data.csv.
 Check console.log after executing ExtremeSaving.jar.
+If you encounter a bug, you can send a message.
+Please attach your CSV-file to reproduce the issue.

 ## Example FinancialReport.pdf
 [Download FinancialReport.pdf](https://github.com/Noxi84/extremesaving/blob/master/FinancialReport.pdf)